Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

-A further important example is the Taub-NUT spacetime, see e.g.\ \cite{Petersen2018}*{Ex.
-2.7}.
-There might exist more Killing vector fields on one side of the Cauchy horizon, which are smooth up to the horizon.
-Our second main result says in particular that such Killing vector fields extend to the other side of the Cauchy horizon.
+There might of course exist more Killing vector fields on the globally hyperbolic side of the Cauchy horizon, which extend smoothly up to the Cauchy horizon.
+Our second main result says in particular that all such Killing vector fields extend beyond the Cauchy horizon:

 \begin{thm}[Extension of Killing vector fields] Let $M$ and $\S$ be as above.
 Assume that $M$ is a vacuum spacetime, i.e.\ $\Ric = 0$, and that $\H$ is a compact Cauchy horizon of $\S$, with surface gravity that can be normalised to a non-zero constant.
-Then there is an open neighbourhood $U$, containing $\H$ and $D(\S)$, such that if a smooth vector field $Z$ satisfies
+Then there is an open neighbourhood $\O$, containing $\H$ and $D(\S)$, such that if a smooth vector field $Y$ satisfies

-for all $m \in \N_0$, then there is a unique Killing vector field $W$ on $U$ such that
+for all $m \in \N_0$, then there is a unique Killing vector field $Z$ on $\O$ such that

 for all $m \in \N_0$. \end{thm}